PET imaging of apoptosis and necrosis

 PD-1 (programmed cell death 1) is a member of B7-CD28 family of proteins that can be expressed on the surface of activated T-cells, B-cells, dendritic cells, and macrophages.
 Antigen presenting cells and many tumour cells express on their surface its natural ligands, PD-L1 and PD-L2, that inhibit T-cell activation and effector function.
-Immunotherapies have been developed to block the PD-1/PD-L1 system to enhance cytotoxic T-cell and NK cell response.
+Immunotherapies have been developed to block the PD-1/PD-L1 system to enhance cytotoxic T-cell and NK cell response (immune checkpoint inhibition, ICI).
+To select appropriate patients for the targeted therapy, the PET radioligands based on therapeutic antibodies, such as atezolizumab, have been developed.
+Antibodies that bind to a different epitome of PD-L1 than the therapeutic antibody would avoid potential saturation effects and therefore be preferable as PET ligands (Bansal et al., 2021).
 89Zr-labelled nivolumab could be useful in imaging activated T-cells in tumours and in autoimmune diseases (England et al., 2018).

 Pamoic acid is an inhibitor of DNA polymerase β.
-[68Ga]bis-DOTA-PA is a potential tracer for specific necrosis imaging (Prinsen et al., 2013).
+[68Ga]bis-DOTA-PA is a potential radiopharmaceutical for specific necrosis imaging (Prinsen et al., 2013).

 - PET imaging of hypoxia